|Address2 Soccer Park Drive Fenton, MO|

 Cost is a crucial factor to consider when deciding what college to attend.
 At Midwest Institute, the tuition for in-state residents is $NaN.
 Combined with fees of $NaN, .

 Students at Midwest Institute are eligible for federal financial aid.
-The average federal aid awarded to students at Midwest Institute was $4,422 last year. with 71% of students were awarded federal aid.
+The average federal aid awarded to students at Midwest Institute was $4,422 last year, with 71% of students being awarded federal aid.
 This shows that if you apply for federal aid, you have a good chance of receiving it.

 Student composition is an important deciding factor for most students applying to Midwest Institute.